pexus/PerfLog/README.txt

 executed during the request along with application debug trace when request response time exceeds a certain threshold.

-In addition it can also be used within J2SE (Standalone Java) applications to monitor custom transactions.
+Pexus PerfLog can also be used within J2SE (Standalone Java) applications to monitor custom transactions.
 PerfLog when used with application logger can also provide additional contextual information to every log statement and also caches request/thread specific data and application debug trace for every request.
-It can log and dump all  the contextual data for a request/thread based on response time threshold.
+It can cache and dump all  the contextual data for a request/thread based on response time threshold.
 Threshold based logging optimizes performance and at the same time provides insightful diagnostic data when problems occur.